Social Security Disability / Supplemental Security Income (SSI)

 An easy way to verify a disability attorney’s experience is to request information concerning his/her federal court records.
 Your attorney’s experience can also be verified by conducting a Lexis or Westlaw search under the attorney’s name.
 Federal practice requires lawyers to be familiar with the emerging case law and recent changes in Social Security statutes and rulings, all of which change with surprising frequency.

 Jacobs Law Office is here to assist you from the start.
 Pat Jacobs is a Social Security Disability and SSI attorney in Charleston, West Virginia who is also a member of the National Organization of Social Security Claimants’ Representatives (NOSSCR).
-Pat is ready to sit down with you for a FREE consultation to evaluate your case and is happy to help you file your application or appeal your claim.
+Contact us for a FREE consultation to evaluate your case and is happy to help you file your application or appeal your claim.